AsquzeRR/Toolkit-PT-tool/README.md

 * if you have pip on kali linux dont install it agin

-* You should to downlaod Imports:
+* You should to downlaod This modules:

+By write in Terminal: ->
+* sudo pip3 install <name the module

 1)ftplib